urban-tep/DDF-SDD/source/groups/group___tep.rst

   skinparam componentStyle uml2
   !include source/groups/group___tep.iuml

-This is a super component that encloses all Thematic Exploitation Platform related functional compoenents.
-Their main functionnalities are targeted to ebhance the basic :ref:`Core <group___core>` functionalities for the thematic usage of the plaform.
+This is a super component that encloses all Thematic Exploitation Platform related functional components.
+Their main functionnalities are targeted to enhance the basic :ref:`Core <group___core>` functionalities for the thematic usage of the plaform.

 This component is implemented in the following software packages: :ref:`namespace_terradue_1_1_tep`